 - Place 2 TB pumpkin filling in center of each circle.
 Moisten edges with water, fold dough over, and seal tightly.
 Use fork to crimp edges.
 Cut slits on top of each one, and brush with egg wash.
 Sprinkle with coarse sugar.
 Repeat with remaining dough ball and filling.

 - Bake on parchment lined baking sheet for 25 minutes or until golden brown.
 Note that bake times can vary, due to oven variations.
 Let cool completely on wire rack.

 - To make Drizzle: Combine all glaze ingredients and whisk together until smooth.
 Place in ziplog bag, cut tiny hole at one corner, and drizzle onto pasties.

-These magical hand pies are meant to be drizzled with sweet glaze.
-If you decide to omit the sweet glaze, you may up the brown sugar in the filling.
+- These magical hand pies are meant to be drizzled with sweet glaze.
+If you decide to omit the sweet glaze, add an additional cup of brown sugar in the filling.

 - These Pumpkin Pasties are essentially mini pumpkin pies.
 If you’re looking for a classic pumpkin pie for Thanksgiving, check out the Best Pumpkin Pie Recipe.

 - If you enjoyed this recipe, come back and give it a rating.
 We ❤️ hearing from you!

 - Baked Pumpkin French Toast Casserole – This is the perfect weekend and holiday breakfast!
 It’s moist and tender, packed with real pumpkin, and topped with an amazing spiced streusel that’ll have you going back for seconds.